October 22, 2025

 How you reason about time and space

-How do u talk through problems under pressure
+How you talk through problems under pressure

 Whether you can fix or simplify something mid-interview